videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

    ├── index.js
 ```

-We are going to work on two files:
+You will be working on the following files:

-- index.html: Responsible to create basic UI.
+- index.html: Responsible for creating a basic UI.
-- config.js: Responsible to store token.
+- config.js: Responsible for storing the token.
-- index.js: Responsible to render meeting view and join the meeting.
+- index.js: Responsible for rendering the meeting view and the join meeting functionality.

-### Step 1 : Create UI
+### Step 1 : Design the user interface (UI)

-In this step, we are going to create HTML file which will have two screens `join-screen` and `grid-screen`.
+Create an HTML file containing the screens, `join-screen` and `grid-screen`.

 ```html title="index.html"
 <!DOCTYPE html>